I have 30+ years of experience in painting and finishing,

-with expertise in work that requires a high skill level in detail, accuracy and colour design, and i have been a certified Journeyman since 2001.
-My advanced skills have been developed in the areas of restoration and interior and exterior residential work from beginning to end.
-In the last five years I have become more interested in the artful side of my trade: specialty finishes and fine furniture finishing.
+with expertise in work that requires a high skill level in detail, accuracy and colour design, communication.
+I have been a Red Seal Certified Journeyman since 2001.
+My advanced skills have been honed in the areas of residential restoration, interior and exterior homes from beginning to end.
+In the last five years I have done everything from that to include more specialty finishes (Venetian plaster) to fine furniture finishing.
 In my career I have offered solid experience, organization and planning, reliability, responsibility, maturity, attention to detail and safety.

 Many people ask "What is a Journeyman"?

-A Journeyman Painter certification is accepted worldwide as proof the individual meets the standards of a highly skilled painter and finisher.
+In Canada and the US, a Red Seal Painter Certification is accepted in the Commonwealth as proof the individual meets the highest standards of a skilled painter and finisher.
+In Europe however once you reach journeyman plus some years of proven skills, one becomes a Master painter.
 I like the term "journeyman" because it hints that one cannot know everything.
 A journeyman painter working on the space shuttle needs a completely different set of skills and requirements than does a journeyman painter working on a movie set: each works in a world apart.

 All highly skilled tradespeople are forever on a "journey": always looking for new challenges and learning new skills.
 One thing is for sure, every job is different!